Blog

 A story has a beginning, middle and an end that together form a plot (theme or message).
 The story does not necessarily have to follow a chronological storyline, but the plot must remain clear to the audience.

 Ensure that (elements of) stories are always consistent in tone-of-voice, structure and design.
-This way, the receiver recognizes and understands the coherence of all content regarding the entire story.
+This way, the receiver recognises and understands the coherence of all content regarding the entire story.

 3. A picture says more than a thousand words